Loading...

 Prefer wider stops, lower risk, and the flexibility to hold positions longer.

-My Funded Futures charges $107 for their $50K challenge, compared to $179 at Purdia (plus a $130 activation fee once funded).
-That is a $72 savings upfront.
+My Funded Futures charges $75 for their $50K challenge, compared to $179 at Purdia (plus a $130 activation fee once funded).
+That is a $104 savings upfront.
+This already includes My Funded Futures's 40% discount.

 Purdia leads with a 90% profit split compared to 80% at My Funded Futures.
 On a $2,000 profit, that means $1800 in your pocket at Purdia versus $1600 at My Funded Futures.